 But be careful, mixing 20 minute episodes with a hour and a half ones may not get the best reaction from your audience.

-If you went off by your goal limit you can always fix it in the editing by cutting some parts or by adding a few more.
+If you went off your goal time limit you can always fix it in the editing by cutting some parts or by adding a few more.

-You can even ramble with friends for hours and use the good parts.
+You can even ramble with friends for hours and use only the good parts.

-Some shows even have a small teaser in the beginning, before the intro music, to get the audience excited about what the episode is about.
+Some shows even have a small teaser in the beginning, before the intro music, to get the audience excited about what the episode will be about.

 Keep in mind that not every listener has listened to all your episodes from the beginning.
 There may be new listeners so it’s a good idea to have an intro to each episode giving a small description of the show.

-Near the end of the show it's a good idea to ask listeners to leave in review on iTunes, on your site, or to contact you with comments and suggestions.
+Near the end of the show it’s a good idea to ask listeners to leave a review on iTunes, on your site, or to contact you with comments and suggestions.